 Believe it or not, most addicts who go to rehab are employed.
 They have either full- or part-time jobs.
 They have to leave their job in order to go to rehab.
 Some people give their employer full disclosure.
 They are upfront and honest about where they need to go and why.
 Others are a bit more discreet.
 You are entitled to benefits under the Family Medical Leave Act.
 These benefits cover substance abuse rehabilitation.
 You are not required to tell your employer in Charlotte, NC the reason behind your leave.

 We encourage all addicts to focus on their recovery rather than the life they have left behind.
 If you were able to get clean while still living a normal life, you wouldn’t need rehab.
 You would get out-patient treatment or counseling to address your drug addiction.
-If you need in-patient rehab, then you should realize how important it is to focus on your recovery.
+If you need rehab, then you should realize how important it is to focus on your recovery.
 Your life – and your job – will be waiting for you when you get out.
 And, if it isn’t, you’ll deal with that when the time comes.

 What Happens When You Leave a Drug Treatment Center in Charlotte?